worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/Creating-GitHub-account.md

 Here are some optional settings that we have found heling teams to be productive on GitHub

 ### Profile picture
-Let's not turn GitHub into another social media platform, but there is one good reason why everyone should replace the automatically the generated profile picture with a picture of your choice.
-Note that the picture of your choice does not need to be a picture of you, it just need to be unique to you.
+Let's not turn GitHub into another social media platform, but there is one good reason why everyone should replace the automatically generated profile picture with a picture of their choice.
+Note that the picture of choice does not need to be a picture of them, it just need to be a unique picture no one else uses.

 Once a project is actively using GitHub to manage a research project it will be much faster to scan through discussions and commit histories if everyone uses a profile picture unique to them.